Gung Jewellery is Challenging the Gender Bias

 These ladies are confident, empowered, fun & always inspirational.
 Let’s get fascinated & inspired by them!

-1. Hi Yi Ping, could you briefly introduce of yourself?
+1. Hi Chao, could you briefly introduce yourself?

 3. Have you ever experienced any struggles or problems at work that is related to gender stereotypes?